E-Newsletter

 Along the Southern Norwegian coastline, there are several harbors – natural ports that, during the age of sail, were crucial stopping points for sailors.
 These harbors provided shelter from storms, opportunities for resupplying, and were central to the coastal trade and pilot operations.
 Many of these harbors developed into small, lively communities with pilot stations, taverns, and trading booths, where sailors from both home and abroad would meet.
 The old harbors of Southern Norway are unique both nationally and internationally.

-Much of the old architecture has been preserved in the harbors along the Southern coast.
-Today, these harbors are mainly used by recreational boats, tourists, and sea-loving locals, but they still bear the marks of their maritime past.
-Visitors can disembark to explore old captains' houses, follow coastal paths, or simply enjoy the unique atmosphere of these historic ports.
-The harbors are an essential part of Southern Norway's coastal culture and offer a glimpse into what life along the coast used to be like
+In the harbors along the southern coast of Norway, much of the old architecture has been preserved.
+Today, these harbors are mainly used by leisure boats, tourists, and sea-loving locals, but they still bear the marks of their maritime past.
+Visitors can go ashore to explore old skipper’s houses, follow coastal trails, or simply enjoy the distinctive atmosphere of these historic ports.

 All along the Southern Norwegian coast, from Kirkehamn on Hidra in the west to Lyngør in the east, the harbors lie like pearls on a string.